Our Stories

 “Having experienced this first-hand, I understand better the importance of what Thermo Fisher does as a company and how important it is to enable physicians to have more information sooner, and better options to combat infections with the right antibiotics at the right time,” Jeroen said.

-Microbiologist Jeroen Bursens (left), pictured with husband Bram Bruniel, nearly succumbed to sepsis, a violent overreaction of the body’s immune system that kills about one-third of the 49 million people it affects worldwide each year.
+Microbiologist Jeroen Bursens (right), pictured with husband Bram Bruniel, nearly succumbed to sepsis, a violent overreaction of the body’s immune system that kills about one-third of the 49 million people it affects worldwide each year.

 Know the signs